dertuxmalwieder/SublimeTodoTxt/README.md

 As Todo.txt is a rather simple format, I doubt that it's necessary to add any plug-in functionalities.
 Using menu items or shortcuts to change priorities and tags would probably be more effort than just changing the particular characters manually.

 I do, however, plan to keep up with Sublime Text development, so once ST4 comes out and breaks stuff, I'll most likely be ready.
+In case there are any wishes, please drop by in the [forum thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=12293) for SublimeTodoTxt. :-)

 ## Contact ##